lermana/nyc_dob_analysis/report.md

 - [data](#figure-8-data)
 ![ ](figures/penalty_imposed_y_hearing_issue.png  "penalty_imposed")

-In statistics, mean and median are two main measures of central tendency.
-They could help us better understand the distribution of data.
-Since mean measures the average of a set of data, its value will be more affected by outliers than median.

-To better understand the underlying penalty data, we grouped the data by two date fields (hearing date and issue date) by year and to calculate mean and median for each year.
-Note that _issue date_ is the date on which a violation is issued, and _hearing date_ is the date of the most recent scheduled hearing.
-A hearing presents an opportunity for the respondent named on the violation to either admit to it or contest it.
+To better understand the underlying penalty data, we grouped the data by the years corresponding to two different date fields (hearing date and issue date) and calculated both the mean and median for each year.
+Note that _issue date_ is the date on which a violation is issued, and _hearing date_ is the date of the most recent, scheduled ECB hearing.
+A hearing presents an opportunity for the respondent named on a violation to either admit to or contest it.

-A hearing occurs after the issuance of a ECB violation.
-The mean grouped by issue date tracks pretty well with the mean grouped by issue date with a few months lag.
-The medians are pretty comparable in their moves.
-While the medians of imposed penalties stayed within a roughly $500-750 range from 2008 to 2018, the means increased greatly, eventually settling within a range of $1,500-3,500.
-This positive difference between mean and median indicates that the data is positively skewed, i.e. the data has a long right tail.
-Surprisingly, at the end of 2018 to 2019, both means and medians of imposed penalties sharply increased, indicating that the city issued many expensive ECB violations.
+In statistics, the mean and median are two main measures for the [central tendency](https://en.wikipedia.org/wiki/Central_tendency) of a dataset - i.e. where do the values of an at-least-somewhat random variable tend to fall?
+Or, more colloquially: if you had to _expect_ one value from a dataset, what would it be?
+Expectation referes to a data's mean, but the mean can be unduly influenced by outliers, which the median is much more robust two.
+Thus, the measures are related but different, and their comparison can prove valuable.

+A positive (negative) difference between mean and median would indicate that the data is positively (negatively) [skewed](https://en.wikipedia.org/wiki/Skewness) - i.e. there are is a long / dispered "tail" stretching right-ward (left-ward) away from the probabilistic center of the data.
+In other words, skew indicates asymmetry - when the data falls away from its center, it tends to fall farther in one direction than in the other.
+The large, positive difference we can see between mean in median in this chart indicates that a relatively small number of high-valued penalties are "pulling" the mean away from the center of the data.
+Thus, the expectation for an imposed penalty is much higher than the actual midpoint of all imposed penalties.

+Surprisingly, at the end of 2018 to 2019, both the mean and median measures (in the case of the median, only by issue date) sharply increased, indicating that the city issued many expensive DoB ECB violations.

 #### Figure 9
 - [data](#figure-9-data)
 ![ ](figures/penalty_paid_y_hearing_issue.png  "penalty_paid")

-The means and medians of paid penalties followed a similar pattern as the imposed penalties, with the exception of 2018 and 2019.
-The means of paid penalties has tumbled since the end of 2018, which when compared to the above data on imposed penalties indicates that many ECB penalties issued in the last two years have not been paid.
+In this chart, we look at what's actually been paid by respondents, as opposed to what's been imposed by the city.
+Some of the trends that can be seen in the above, _imposed_ chart hold true here, too.
+But, the mean median measures of paid penalties have tumbled since the end of 2018, which when compared to the above data on imposed penalties indicates that many ECB penalties issued in the last two years have not been paid.

+To some extent, this makes sense - there may very well be some kind of a natural gap between when penalties are paid and when they're imposed.
+But, when the median paid penalty spends multiple years at zero - meaning that the paid amount for at least half of all penalties imposed or heard (this trend was similar for both date fields) was _zero_ dollars - during periods of time when the median imposed penalty was more than $500, and when the mean imposed penalty was more than $1000, that seems suspect.

 #### Figure 10
 - [data](#figure-10-data)
 ![ ](figures/penalty_paid_to_imposed_yearly.png  "penalty_paid_to_imposed")

-The paid-to-imposed ratio measures the proportion of penalties paid by building owners to penalties imposed to them by DoB.
-The paid-to-imposed ratio went down from approximately 50% to 30% after the recession until 2012.
-The ratio arose thereafter and reached 47% in 2016.
-However, the paid-to-imposed ratio has plunged 76% since then and fell to 11.64%.
+Taking the insights described under Figure 9 further, we can examing the paid-to-imposed ratio, grouped annually by hearing date.
+This ratio measures the total dollar value of penalties paid by respondents as a proportion of the total dollar value of penalties imposed by the ECB.
+The paid-to-imposed ratio went from 46% in 2017, to 31% in 2018, to 12% last year.
+Why the steep drop?

-The blue bar shows the amount of ECB violations was issue from 2000 to 2019.
-Violations issued declined since the recession and rebound to its all time high at 2019.
-The total number of violations has increased 55% from 59,838 to 92,800 since 2019.
-The city may just overwhelmed by the surprising climb in the violations and need more support on collecting penalty.
+The blue bar shows the number of DoB-issued ECB violations issued.
+As we can see, after declining in the years immediately proceeding the recession, the number of violations issued has broken records each of the last 3 years, standing at over 90k for last year.

+With that said, 12% does seem quite low, no?

+What "good" or "bad" would mean here could surely depend on a lot of things, so let's lay it out over a couple of points.
+A degregation in this ratio means, unambiguously, that violations are being issued at a rate that is higher than the rate at which penalties are being paid.
+To gain a sense of the magnitude or severity of the problem, we can consider the rate at which the ratio is degrading to the rate at which the number of issued violations is growing.
+With that, paid-to-imposed fell by 48% between 2017 and 2018, and the number of issued violations grew by 12% over the same period - those are very different change rates!
+Thus it might suffice to say that the city's resources, when it comes to collecting on the penalties it's imposed, are stretched pretty thin.

 #### Figure 11

 - [data](#figure-11-data)
 ![ ](figures/normalized_and_paid_to_imposed_hearing.png  "normalized_and_paid_to_imposed")

-To further analyze paid to imposed ratio, we grouped the ECB violations by its hearing status by hearing year.
-Normalized penalty imposed represents the proportion of penalty imposed for each type of hearing status for each year.
-We mainly looked at two types of hearings, default and in violation, because they count for the top two highest amount of imposed penalty.
+To further analyze paid-to-imposed ratios, we grouped the DoB-issued ECB violations by hearing status and hearing year.
+Normalized penalty imposed represents the proportion of total annual penalty imposed that each type of hearing status accounted for.
+We looked in detail at two hearing stati, `DEFAULT` and `IN VIOLATION`, because these stati together accounted for almost the of the total dollar value of imposed penalties last year.

 *Violation Status:* `DEFAULT`

 A hearing status of `DEFAULT` indicates that the respondent failed to appear for scheduled hearing and did not pay the summons prior to the hearing.
 ECB may add additional penalties on top the existing one(s).

-We can see that violations with a status of `DEFAULT` have each year, since 2012, accounted for about *50-60% of the total dollar-value* of all DoB-issued ECB violations, while the paid-to-imposed ratio over this period of time has typically stayed *below 20%*.
-Moreover, given that it usually takes less than a year for the city to hold an ECB hearing for a given violation, the 2018 paid-to-imposed ratio of .073 for `DEFAULT` violations (which accounted for 52% of the total dollar-value of Dob-issued ECB violations that year) is just outrageous.
+We can see that violations with a status of `DEFAULT` have each year, since 2012, accounted for about 50-60% of the total dollar-value of all DoB-issued ECB violations, while the paid-to-imposed ratio over this period of time has typically stayed below 20%.
+Moreover, (as seen in the text accompanying [the next figure](#figure-12)) given that it usually takes less than a year for the city to hold an ECB hearing for a given violation, the 2018 paid-to-imposed ratio of 7% for `DEFAULT` violations (which accounted for 52% of the total dollar-value of DoB-issued ECB violations that year) seems outrageous - that's a lot of money that should be going to the city.

+Without severe violations in place for defaulting on penalty payment, these penalties could easily come to be seen as simply a cost of doing business, payable whenever it is convenient to do so - who's to say that this isn't already the case?
 Stronger default penalties could make a real impact on the timeliness with which these violations are paid off.

-And, with such a high % of penalty dollar-value in default each year, is there any way that the city is tracking all of these down?
-With that, an impact of payment timeliness probably means a real impact both to the city's bottom line, and to the behavior of the various players in its ecosystem.
+Additionally, with such a high % of penalty dollar-value in default each year, is there any way that the city is tracking all of these down?
+An overburdened system presents opportunities for bad actors to slip through the cracks.
+With that, making an impact on payment timeliness probably means making an impact both to the city's bottom line, and to the behavior of the various players in its ecosystem.

 *Violation Status:* `IN VIOLATION`

-ECB violations with hearing status `IN VIOLATION` in the last decade typically accounted for around around 40% of the total dollar-value of all DoB ECB penalties imposed each year.
-The paid-to-imposed ratio for penalties peaked at 76% in 2016 and has since fallen - to 75% in 2017, 67% in 2018, and 48% last year.
-One reason for this decline could be the massive increase in ECB Violations issued over the last few years.
+DoB-issued ECB violations with hearing status `IN VIOLATION` in the last decade typically accounted for around around 40% of the total dollar value of all DoB ECB penalties imposed each year.
+The paid-to-imposed ratio for these penalties peaked at 76% in 2016 and has since fallen - to 75% in 2017, 67% in 2018, and 48% last year.
+One reason for this decline could be the massive increase in DoB ECB Violations issued over the last few years.

 *Violation Status: All*
 There are nine types of hearing status as following: